Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 `any` means that this application can use any version of the vector_math package.
-You could instead specify a particular version of the package and for a real application you should likely do so.
+You could instead specify a particular version of the package.

 <a href="http://pub.dartlang.org/">pub.dartlang.org</a>
 is the primary public repository for Dart packages.
-Dart's package manager automatically checks that website when resolving package dependencies.
+`pub` automatically checks that website when resolving package dependencies.
-So to use one of the libraries from that site, you can specify it by its simple name, as we have done here.
+To use one of the packages from that site, you can specify it by its simple name, as we have done here.

-##Install the package dependences {#install-dependencies}
+##Install the package dependencies {#install-dependencies}

-In Dart Editor, save pubspec.yaml with **File->Save**.
+In Dart Editor, save pubspec.yaml with **File > Save**.
 When you save the file,
-Dart Editor automatically runs the package manager, which recursively installs the Dart libraries from the packages in the dependencies list.
+Dart Editor automatically runs pub install, which recursively installs the Dart libraries from the packages in the dependencies list.
 You can also select **Pub Install** from the **Tools** menu in Dart Editor.

-Pub install puts the installed libraries in a directory called packages under the application's top-level directory.
+Pub puts the libraries in a directory called packages under the application's top-level directory.
 Click the wee arrow to expand the packages directory.
-There you will find the vector_math directory, which contains the Dart libraries from the vector_math package.
+There you will find the vector_math directory, which links to the Dart libraries from the vector_math package.

 ![Pub Install finds and installs required packages](images/run-pub-install.png)